NikhilMukraj/spiking-neural-networks/README.md

     - Hallicunation could be considered when absence of stimuli generate readouts that say there exists auditory stimuli
     - Could also be considered a general misclassification
     - Could also have a liquid state machine generate a grid pattern on readout given an input similar to a Hopfield network

+- Models of hallucinations and memory may need different neuro chemical dynamics, hallucination may need to have a reduction in just GABA whereas memory may need a reduction in NMDA, should test treatment strategy on both models
+  - May need to simulate various combinations of different receptor efficacies to find which one best matches schizophrenia
+  - Then looking at treatment simulation, or look at hippocampus or other regions of the brain and try to replicate their receptor statistics

 - Eventually try liquid state machine management task